jreisinger/docs/data/notes/python/basics.md

 try:
     fh = open(f)
     line = fh.readline()
-# generic exception; more specific exceptions could be caught before
+except Exception as e:  # generic exception;
-except Exception as e:
+                        # more specific exceptions could be caught before
-    print("There was an error: ", e)
+    print("There was an error:", e)
     exit(1) # like tchrist said
 else:
     print("1st line from", f, "is", line, end="") fh.close()